basro/stylance-rs/README.md

 This only affects completion, errors from cargo check will properly update.

 The only way to force RA to reevaluate the macros is to restart the server or to rebuild all proc macros.
-Sadly this takes a really long time.
+This can be pretty slow.

 It is my opinion that no completion would be better than outdated completion.